DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/30 Enable Adaptive Mode.md

-Since people use portable devices to work with Scheduler, it should change its interface accordingly.
+Since people use portable devices to work with **Scheduler**, it should change its interface accordingly.
 Set the adaptivityEnabled option to true and see how the Scheduler adapts its interface.

 ---
 ##### jQuery